Gulf of Panama: Laws and regulations

 The creation of the Panama Canal in 1914 was a major breakthrough in terms of international transport, as it formed Panama and the surrounding area as a new international hub of trade and transport.
 However, although it brought business to the area, the new boom in transport in the area took a major toll on the environment.
 As the Panamanian economy has grown over the years, so have the laws and policies relating to it, specifically marine policy.
-Marine resources in and around the Panama Bay are key to many major industries such as farming and fishing, and over 80% of the surrounding population directly rely on them to survive.
+Marine resources in and around Panama Bay are key to many major industries such as farming and fishing, and over 80% of the surrounding population directly rely on them to survive.
 Although the laws that have been put into place over the years made major changes to the infrastructure and government, there are still major gaps in the enforcement and structure of these laws.

-Many of the laws put into place did not have conservation of the environment in mind, and mainly focused on business.
-Water treatment is a major problem in the Panama Bay, as much of the once pure water is now polluted with sewage and chemical waste.
+Many of the laws put into place did not have the conservation of the environment in mind and mainly focused on business.
+Water treatment is a major problem in Panama Bay, as much of the once pure water is now polluted with sewage and chemical waste.
 Sewage treatment is poor in a large portion of Panama, and due to the lack of proper waste management plants, raw sewage from sewage tanks is often dumped into the bay with little to no treatment.
 Panama City and the surrounding areas draw clean drinking water from the Panama Canal watershed, but the recent boom in urbanization and pollution threatens the quality of the drinking water.
-The Panamanian Government as well as non-governmental organizations are working towards conservation of the watershed, but the loose laws towards industry and waste management make this hard to achieve.
+The Panamanian Government as well as non-governmental organizations are working towards the conservation of the watershed, but the loose laws towards industry and waste management make this hard to achieve.

 Conservation efforts

-In 2009, The Panama Bay was declared a "Wetland of International Importance" by the Ramsar Convention, an international convention for the protection of wetlands of international importance.
+In 2009, Panama Bay was declared a "Wetland of International Importance" by the Ramsar Convention, an international convention for the protection of wetlands of international importance.
 However, this status was temporarily suspended in 2012 by the Panamanian Government to protect Industry and farming.
-This sparked controversy amongst environmentalists, and in 2013 the bay regained protected status under the Panamanian Supreme court, with the help and support of the Panama Audubon Society.
+This sparked controversy amongst environmentalists, and in 2013 the bay regained protected status under the Panamanian Supreme Court, with the help and support of the Panama Audubon Society.

-In February 2015, the Panamanian President Juan Carlos Varela signed into law the ban of construction in the 210,000 acre area of the Bay of Panama, and declared the bay a "wetlands complex as a protected wildlife refuge area".
-This action was controversial within the Panamanian Government as the previous president, Ricardo Martinelli, was criticized by environmentalists for his neglect of the destruction of the mangroves in the Panama Bay.
+In February 2015, the Panamanian President Juan Carlos Varela signed into law the ban on construction in the 210,000-acre area of the Bay of Panama, and declared the bay a "wetlands complex as a protected wildlife refuge area".
+This action was controversial within the Panamanian Government as the previous president, Ricardo Martinelli, was criticized by environmentalists for his neglect of the destruction of the mangroves in Panama Bay.
 This law was put into place mainly to conserve the mangrove forests and stop erosion, as well as to protect the habitats of the migratory shorebirds.